-In the first quarter of 2014, cash provided by financing activities totaled \$59.1 million compared with cash used of \$2.1 million in the first three months of 2013.
-The increase was due primarily to the draw of \$58.0 million on the Company's credit facility to acquire ATS on February 28, 2014.
+Net cash provided by financing activities totaled \$34.0 million compared with cash used of \$4.5 million in the first six months of 2013.
+The increase was due primarily to the draw of \$58.2 million on the Company's credit facility to acquire ATS on February 28, 2014 offset by higher payments on debt including voluntary payments of approximately \$22.0 million on the company's revolving credit facility.

-The Company's cash needs for working capital, debt service and capital equipment during 2014 is expected to be met by cash flows from operations, cash balances and if necessary, utilization of the revolving credit facility.
+The Company's cash needs for working capital, debt service and capital equipment during 2014 are expected to be met by cash flows from operations, cash balances and if necessary, utilization of the revolving credit facility.

 On February 28, 2014, in connection with the funding of the acquisition of ATS, the Company amended its existing credit facility by entering into Amendment No 2. to Third Amended and Restated Credit Agreement.
 The Company elected to exercise its option to increase the revolving credit commitment.
-The Credit Agreement now provides for a \$125 million five-year revolving credit facility maturing on June 30, 2018, of which \$58.0 million was drawn to finance the acquisition, which remains outstanding at March 29, 2014.
+The Credit Agreement now provides for a \$125 million five-year revolving credit facility maturing on June 30, 2018, of which \$58.0 million was drawn to finance the acquisition.
+As of June 28, 2014, the balance owed on the credit facility was \$36.0 million.
+On May 5, 2014, the Company entered into Amendment No. 3 to Third Amended and Restated Credit Agreement for the purpose of revising certain definitions under the Credit Agreement.